 Unmanned Aircraft System Traffic Management (UTM)

-The FAA, NASA, other federal partner agencies, and industry are collaborating to explore concepts of operation, data exchange requirements, and a supporting framework to enable multiple beyond visual line-of-sight drone operations at low altitudes (under 400 feet above ground level (AGL)) in airspace where FAA air traffic services are not provided.
+The FAA, NASA, other federal partner agencies, and industry are collaborating to explore concepts of operation, data exchange requirements, and a supporting framework to enable multiple beyond visual line-of-sight (BVLOS) drone operations at low altitude airspace (under 400 feet above ground level (AGL)) where FAA air traffic services are not provided.

-Unmanned Aircraft System Traffic Management (UTM) is a "traffic management" ecosystem for uncontrolled operations that is separate from, but complementary to, the FAA's Air Traffic Management (ATM) system.
-UTM development will ultimately identify services, roles and responsibilities, information architecture, data exchange protocols, software functions, infrastructure, and performance requirements for enabling the management of low-altitude uncontrolled drone operations.
+Unmanned Aircraft System Traffic Management (UTM) is a "traffic management" ecosystem that is separate from, but complementary to, the FAA's Air Traffic Management (ATM) system.
+UTM development will ultimately identify services, roles and responsibilities, information architecture, data exchange protocols, software functions, infrastructure, and performance requirements for enabling the management of low-altitude drone operations.

 UTM Vision

-UTM is how airspace will be managed to enable multiple drone operations conducted beyond visual line-of-sight (BVLOS), where air traffic services are not provided.
+UTM is how airspace will be managed to enable multiple BVLOS drone operations where air traffic services are not provided.

-With UTM, there will be a cooperative interaction between drone operators and the FAA to determine and communicate real-time airspace status.
+With UTM, there will be a cooperative interaction between drone operators, service providers, and the FAA to determine and communicate real-time airspace status.
 The FAA will provide real-time constraints to the UAS operators, who are responsible for managing their operations safely within these constraints without receiving positive air traffic control services from the FAA.
-The primary means of communication and coordination between the FAA, drone operators, and other stakeholders is through a distributed network of highly automated systems via application programming interfaces (API), and not between pilots and air traffic controllers via voice.
+The primary means of communication and coordination between the FAA, drone operators, and other stakeholders is through a distributed network of highly automated systems via application programming interfaces (API), and not voice communications between pilots and air traffic controllers.

 UTM Key Site Operational Evaluation

-In early 2023, the FAA evaluated new industry-proposed UTM capabilities and standards in support of small UAS operations.
-These capabilities and standards are needed to support small UAS operations, such as package delivery, that are starting to happen more frequently and in the same areas.
-As these operations start to occur in overlapping areas, the risk of collision between drones increases, highlighting the need for a scalable approach to managing UA-UA conflicts.
+In early 2023, the FAA evaluated new industry-proposed UTM capabilities and standards in support of small drone operations.
+These capabilities and standards are needed to support increasingly complex operations, like package delivery.
+As these operations become more frequent and start to occur in overlapping areas, the risk of collision between drones increases, highlighting the need for a scalable approach to managing drone-to-drone interactions.

-UTM services offer a solution by providing a means for operators to collaboratively deconflict each other, which will help enable predictable and routine BVLOS operations in the National Airspace System (NAS).
+UTM services offer a solution by providing the means for operators to collaboratively manage drone-to-drone risk.
 Other ways of managing collision risk, such as filing and reviewing Notices to Air Missions (NOTAMs), are not effective for automated, proximate operations at a rapid operational tempo.

 UTM Key Site Operational Evaluation FAQs: